Experienced Fort Lauderdale Injury Lawyers Navigating PIP Insurance Disputes on Behalf of Clients

 Additionally, if the Florida auto accident victim is evaluated by a doctor, and that doctor finds that an “emergency medical condition” exists as a result of the accident, then that accident victim will be entitled to the entire $10,000.00 policy.
 However, if there is no determination of an emergency medical condition, or “EMC,” then the amount of PIP benefits available for treatment will be capped at $2500.00.

-Since the laws covering personal injury protection can and do change, we recommend consulting with a Miami PIP attorney to make certain that your needs are being fully served.
+Since the laws covering personal injury protection can and do change, we recommend consulting with a Fort Lauderdale PIP attorney to make certain that your needs are being fully served.

 Troubleshooting common PIP issues